 - Code Geass characters have names with their origins in just about every different European culture, sometimes within the same family.
 Might be justified by the fact that The Empire has taken over and assimilated large parts of the world.

 - One Piece has this sometimes.
 Some characters are given European-sounding names, but they're actually following Asian naming conventions.
 Thus Monkey D. Luffy's first name is actually Luffy, while his family name is Monkey D. Yes.
 His middle initial is his family name.
-Others are meant to be from a Western culture, but are given strange and unfitting names (Word of God says Sanji is French, but his name means "three o'clock snack" in Japanese).
+Others are meant to be from a Western culture, but are given strange and unfitting names (Word of God says Sanji would be French if he was from the real world, but his name means "three o'clock snack" in Japanese).

 - Fullmetal Alchemist uses European names for the Amestrian characters, but without any seeming realization that "Europe" is actually dozens of different languages, cultures, and peoples.
 English, French, German, Italian, Low Countries, and even Turkish names (in the case of Selim Bradley), as well as As Long as It Sounds Foreign, are jumbled together seemingly randomly, along with the occasional Japanese name.